 Q: How do I update Wear OS?

-A: On your Wear OS watch, navigate to Settings, then select System, then About, then System updates.
+A: If you own a Wear OS 3 watch, navigate to Settings, then select Software update.
+Your watch will check for a software update.
+If your Wear OS device is running v2.23 or earlier, navigate to Settings, then select System, then About, then System updates.
 Your Wear OS watch will begin downloading a new Wear OS update if one is available.

 Q: What is the latest Wear OS version?

-A: The latest Wear OS version is v2.23, which rolled out in December 2020.
-The latest Wear OS security patch rolled out September 1, 2020.
+A: The latest Wear OS version running on the Samsung Galaxy Watch 4 is R870XXU1CUJ2 (system version 11), with the August 1, 2021 security patch.
+The latest Wear OS version for legacy devices is v2.23, which rolled out in December 2020.
+The latest legacy Wear OS security patch rolled out September 1, 2020.

 Q: Will Fitbit get Wear OS?